 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

 Prior to COVID-19 travel and tourism was traditionally a best prospect industry sector in Finland.
 However, since spring of 2020 the sector was severely impacted by COVID-19.
 Visitor arrivals from Finland to the United States in January and February 2020 were on par with arrivals in 2019.
-But in March 2020 arrivals dropped from 13,110 in 2019 to 4,425 in 2020, a decrease of almost 67 percent.
-In April arrivals decreased from 12,692 in 2019 to only 15 in 2020, a decrease of over 99 percent.
-Since then, arrivals have remained at lower levels and the January 25, 2021 Presidential Proclamation suspended travel from the Schengen Area., Please read CBP’s COVID-19 updates.
+But in March 2020 arrivals dropped and since then, arrivals have remained at lower levels.
+Please read CBP’s COVID-19 updates for travelers.
 For the latest information on DHS’s response efforts, visit DHS.gov/coronavirus.
 For the latest health information, visit CDC.gov.

 With an average of five weeks of annual leave, Finns take several holidays a year.
 Finns usually book their travel well in advance and take time to plan their holidays.
 Long-haul destinations are popular, and, with good English and other language skills, Finns are quite experienced travelers.
-Prior to COVID-19 Finnair, the national airline, offered seasonal direct flights from Helsinki-Vantaa airport to Chicago, Miami, Los Angeles, San Francisco and around-the-year flights to New York City (JFK).
-Other airlines offering connecting flights to the United States with their alliance partner networks included Icelandair, Lufthansa, Air France-KLM, Norwegian, and Scandinavian Airlines (SAS).
+Finnair, the national airline, offers seasonal direct flights from Helsinki-Vantaa airport to Chicago, Miami, Los Angeles, San Francisco and around-the-year flights to New York City (JFK).
+In 2022, Finnair launched two new seasonal flights to Dallas and Seattle.
+Other airlines offering connecting flights to the United States with their alliance partner networks included Icelandair, Lufthansa, Air France-KLM, and Scandinavian Airlines (SAS).
 With the advent of COVID-19, see airline websites for the latest on flights to the United States.

 The popularity of the United States as a travel destination for Finland is based on the large variety of activities the nation offers.
 The east coast receives the largest volume of travelers from Finland, and, in addition to New York, Washington, DC and Boston are of increasing popularity.
 Finnish travelers find it easy to combine various attractions and activities – beach holidays, city tours, theme parks, culture, shopping, nature, road trips, etc. – into a single trip.
-First-time travelers, families with children, and senior citizens favor Florida attractions and beach holidays, whereas younger people and experienced travelers favor the West Coast – San Francisco, San Diego, and Los Angeles.
+First-time travelers, families with children, and senior citizens favor Florida attractions and beach holidays, whereas younger people and experienced travelers favor the West Coast – San Francisco, Los Angeles, and San Diego.
 For Finnish business travelers, New York City, Chicago, Boston, Los Angeles, Las Vegas, and Atlanta are the most common destinations.

 Interested parties may contact Senior Commercial Specialist Mia Maki, firstname.lastname@example.org